-Program Source Uses of Funds Expe cted Amou nt Available Y ear 1 Expected Narrative Description
+Program Source Uses of Funds Expe ected Amou nt Available Y ear 1 Expected Narrative Description

 of Annual Program Prior Year Total: Amount

-Funds Allocation: Income: Resources: \$ Available
+Funds Allocation: Resources: \$ Available

-\$ \$ \$ Remainder
+\$ \$ \$ \$

 of ConPlan

 \$

 CDBG public - Acquisition The 2022 Annual Allocation is based

 federal Admin and on HUD's published formula

-Planning allocation amounts for the prior

-Economic year.
-The State's contingency

-Development provision provides that all proposed

-Housing activities' budgets will be

-Public proportionally increased or

-Improvements decreased from the expected

-Public Services funding levels to match actual

-allocation amounts.
-The contingency

-provisions were presented and

-explained in the draft plan

-presented for public comment and

-adjusted accordingly.
-Uses of the

-funds does not include Public

-Services and/or Housing activities.

-The State defines Program Income

-as income generated at a CDBG

-assisted project site.
-All Program

-Income must be submitted to the

-State to be credited to the State

-CDBG Revolving Loan Fund account

-for future eligible CDBG activity

-purposes to be recommitted at the

-earliest opportunity to assure timely

-expenditure and National Objective

-completion.
-The State may utilize

-NSP Program Income for future

-26,003,611 0 0 26,003,611 104,014,444 CDBG purposes.
-Prior year resources

-Program Source Uses of Funds Expe cted Amou nt Available Y ear 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ represents the amount of funds unobligated from the prior allocation year (2020) and other prior obligated funds but unused and de-obligated.
-The Expected amount available remainder of the Con Plan is an estimate of future allocations based on the 2021 allocation and may be adjusted for future years.
+Planning allocation amount for the year.
+The

+Economic State's contingency provision

+Development provided that proposed activities'

+Housing budgets will be increased or

+Public decreased from the expected funding

+Improvements levels to match actual allocation

+Public Services amounts.
+The contingency provisions

+were presented and explained in the

+draft plan presented for public

+comment and adjusted accordingly.

+Uses of the funds do not include

+Public Services and/or Housing

+activities.
+The State defines Program

+Income as income generated at a

+CDBG assisted project site.
+All

+Program Income must be submitted

+to the State to be credited to the

+State CDBG Revolving Loan Fund

+account for future eligible CDBG

+activity purposes.
+Returned program

+income funds will be recommitted at

+the earliest opportunity to assure

+timely expenditure and National

+Objective completion.
+The State

+anticipates utilizing NSP Program

+Income for future eligible CDBG

+24,914,008 825,000 170,000 25,909,008 51,007,894 purposes once NSP Program Income

+Program Source Uses of Funds Expe ected Amou nt Available Ye ar 1 Expected Narrative Description

+of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$

+has been transferred to the state

+CDBG account (est. \$800,000).
+The

+potential NSP Program Income to be

+receipted is reflected in the Program

+Income section of the Expected

+Amount Available.
+Prior Year

+Resources represents the amount of

+prior obligated funds returned or de-

+obligated and no longer obligated

+from the prior allocation years (not

+including 2021).
+The Expected

+Amount Available Remainder of the

+Con Plan is an estimate of future

+allocations based on the average of

+the first three years for the remaining

+two years and may be adjusted for

+future years actual allocation.

 Program Source Uses of Funds Expe cted Amou nt Available Y ear 1 Expected Narrative Description

 of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$

 HOME public - Acquisition The 2022 Annual Allocation is based

 federal Homebuyer on HUD's published formula

 assistance allocation amounts.
 The State's

 Homeowner contingency provision provides that

 rehab all proposed activities' budgets will

 Multifamily be proportionally increased or

 rental new decreased from the estimated

 construction funding levels to match actual

 Multifamily allocation amounts.
 The contingency

 rental rehab provisions were presented and

-New explained in the draft plan
+New explained in the draft plan presented

-construction for presented for public comment.
+construction for for public comment.

-ownership Program income generated from a

-TBRA HOME assisted project.
-All Program

-Income must be submitted to the

-10,273,229 0 0 10,273,229 30,819,687 State for HOME assisted projects.

-Program Source Uses of Funds Expe cted Amou nt Available Yo ear 1 Expected Narrative Description

-of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$

-HOPWA public - Permanent The 2022 Annual Allocation is based

-federal housing in on HUD's published formula

-facilities allocation amounts.
-The State's

-Permanent contingency provision provides that

-housing all proposed activities' budgets will

-placement be proportionally increased or

-Short term or decreased from the estimated

-transitional funding levels to match actual

-housing facilities allocation amounts.
-The contingency

-STRMU provisions were presented and

-Supportive explained in the draft plan

-services presented for public comment.
+ownership

-TBRA 1,876,829 0 0 1,876,829 5,630,487
+TBRA 11,474,419 0 0 11,474,419 19,345,268

+Program Source Uses of Funds Expe cted Amou nt Available Y ear 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ HOPWA public - Permanent The 2022 Annual Allocation is based federal housing in on HUD's published formula facilities allocation amounts.
+The State's Permanent contingency provision provides that housing all proposed activities' budgets will placement be proportionally increased or Short term or decreased from the estimated transitional funding levels to match actual housing facilities allocation amounts.
+The contingency STRMU provisions were presented and Supportive explained in the draft plan presented services for public comment.
+TBRA 2,413,573 0 0 2,413,573 4,827,146